-Remark 3.3.
-Since in the above attack the oracle \mathcal{O} is not queried before $S^{\mathcal{O}}$ provides his output, any flavor of observability can be added without invalidating Theorem 3.1.
+Remark 3.4.
+Extending Thm.
+3.2 to variants of random oracles.
+Since in the above attack the oracle $\mathcal{O}$ is not queried before $\mathcal{S}^{\mathcal{O}}$ provides his output, any flavor of observability can be added without invalidating Theorem 3.2.
 That is, even observing random oracle queries from parties and the environment does not help the simulator to prevent the described attack.
 Contrarily, our result does not apply with respect to an oracle offering limited programability such as random or weak programmability [FLR+10].
 In a nutshell, these oracles give the adversary the freedom to assign images that are chosen by the oracle to inputs of his choice.
 This seems enough to circumvent our impossibility result since the simulator is now able to solve its commitment issue, while it does not rely on choosing the images itself (e.g., taking a DDH challenge as image).
-This claim is supported by [JR16] who construct a UC-secure asymmetric PAKE in a limited programmability random oracle model.
-We leave it as an open question to broaden or invalidate our result for more notions of random oracles, especially different flavors of global random oracles [CDG+18].
+This claim is supported by Jutla and Roy [JR16], who construct a UC-secure asymmetric PAKE in a limited programmability random oracle model.

-POSSILIBITY OF PAKE IN THE NPRO-MODEL.
-As opposed to asymmetric PAKE, for standard PAKE it is possible to achieve static UC-security without relying on programmability.
+We leave it as an open question to broaden or invalidate our result for more notions of random oracles, espcially different flavors of global random oracles $[CDG^+ 18]$ .

+POSSIBILITY OF PAKE IN THE NPRO-MODEL.
+As opposed to asymmetric PAKE, for symmetric PAKE it is possible to achieve static UC-security without relying on programmability.
 A widely used PAKE protocol is DH-EKE [BM92b], which is inspired by the Diffie-Hellman Key Exchange [DH76].
 The two flows of the protocol are encrypted using the password as the encryption key with an appropriate symmetric encryption scheme.
-The EKE protocol has been further formalized by Bellare et al. [BPR00] under the name EKE2.
-Its UC security is formally analyzed in [ACCP08] and [DHP+18].
-By looking at their simulators for static security, it is apparent that the internally simulated oracle is not programmed in any way.
-Indeed, it is only observability of random oracle queries of \mathcal{Z} that is required for the security proof.
+The EKE protocol has been further formalized by Bellare et al. [BPR00] under the name EKE2 and proven to be UC secure [ACCP08, DHP+18].
+By looking at the simulators for static security, it is apparent that the internally simulated oracle is not programmed in any way.
+Indeed, it is only observability of random oracle queries of $\mathcal{Z}$ that is required for the security proof.
 Thus, EKE2 is statically secure in the NPRO-model.

 A PAKE protocol that is often referred to as the "KOY protocol" was originally introduced by [KOY01].
-To enable UC security, it was later slightly modified [CHK+05] and proven to be UC-secure in a CRS-hybrid model.
-The protocol makes use of a Hash Proof System which can be obtained from, e.g., standard discretelog based assumptions.
+To enable UC security, it was later slightly modified and proven to be UC-secure in a CRS-hybrid model [CHK+05].
+The protocol makes use of a Hash Proof System which can be obtained from, e.g., standard discrete-log based assumptions.
 Security of the protocol thus does not rely on any idealized assumption.
-The same holds for the round-optimal PAKE from [KV11] and the protocol from [BBC+13].
+The same holds for the round-optimal PAKE of Katz and Vaikuntanathan [KV11] and the protocol of Benhamouda et al. [BBC+13].